eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/40_smart-contract-basics.md

 If you add a new secondary index to an existing multi-index table it will have an unpredictable outcome since indexes are applied at row insertion or update.

-**Advance topic**: Consult the [Data design and migration](https://docs.eosnetwork.com/cdt/latest/best-practices/data-design-and-migration) documentation for more details on how to extended existing, already deployed, multi-index tables.

 ### Add a Secondary Index

 You know now what secondary indexes are and how to define them.